isomerpages/mol-services/_government-services/06d-health-expenses.md

             <li>Premium payment for MediShield Life (a medical insurance scheme for serious or prolonged illnesses), or MediSave-approved private Integrated Shield Plans</li>
           </ul>
       </ul>
       <p>You may also be eligible for Workfare Income Supplement (WIS) payouts of up to $2,667 annually.
-Find out more on WIS <a href="https://www.cpf.gov.sg/Members/Schemes/schemes/retirement/workfare-income-supplement-scheme" target="_blank">here</a>.</p>
+You can also get more details on the <a href="https://www.cpf.gov.sg/Members/Schemes/schemes/retirement/workfare-income-supplement-scheme" target="_blank">WIS scheme</a>.</p>
       </div>
     </div>
           <div class="tab">